-The project component 1 and its activities are directly contributing to climate change adaptation and mitigate greenhouse gas emissions.
-The component would provide climate adaptation benefits by promoting livelihood interventions for food insecure populations through resilience-building measures (Sub-projects).
-Climate-resilient irrigation and water conservation and management practices will restore degraded lands (including terracing) and affected water infrastructure for subsequent productive, climate-smart technology use in agricultural production and allow beneficiaries to earn much needed income from their repair and maintenance through cash-for-work.
-An estimated 15,700 farmers will have improved access to water infrastructure, irrigation networks, rehabilitated lands, and rehabilitated rural roads.
+productive, climate-smart technology use in agricultural production and allow beneficiaries to earn much needed income from their repair and maintenance through cash-for-work and community contracting modalities for works that require skilled labors and machinery inputs.
+An estimated 33,700 farmers will have improved access to water infrastructure, irrigation networks, rehabilitated lands, and rehabilitated rural roads.
 These actions also contribute to climate change mitigation and adaptation by increasing carbon sequestration and improving water management.

 UNDP will implement this component through the Social Fund for Development (SFD) and the Public Works Project (PWP).
 The SFD will take the lead in implementing the CFW program, which will provide employment opportunities directly to beneficiary laborers from the communities in the project area.
 The PWP will implement small-scale infrastructure-related works through selected locally sourced contractors which are also expected to create employment opportunities for the communities.
 It is expected that 85 percent of the component financing will be allocated for CFW activities, with the remaining 15 percent channelled through the PWP.
-The Component one is to ensure immediate access to food for an estimated 18,800 food-insecure households (26,500 individual beneficiaries) by creating temporary employment opportunities through a Cash-for-Work (CFW) program, focusing on restoring damaged public and collective productive assets, including those affected by the 2020 floods.
-The project would target youth (18 - 32 years of age) through the community outreach programs and encourage them to participate in the CFW program.
+The Component 1 is to ensure immediate access to food for an estimated 18,800 food-insecure households (26,500 individual beneficiaries) by creating temporary employment opportunities through a Cash-for-Work (CFW) program, focusing on restoring damaged public and collective productive assets, including those affected by the 2020 floods.
+The project would target youth (18-32 years of age) through the community outreach programs and encourage them to participate in the CFW program.
 The Component will also seek to support employment generation activities targeting women.

-The component one (1) includes activities on:
+The component one (1) include activities on:

-- Rehabilitation and maintenance of terraces, - On-farm water harvesting facilities (underground cisterns and open wadi pits), watershed management/rainwater harvesting structures in mountainous areas (check dikes and gabions/retaining walls in wadi beds), - Spate irrigation works in lower mountains and foot-hills (small spate diversion canals, shallow wells, and springs), - Irrigation canals and farm-level conveyance systems, - Rehabilitation of small rural access roads to isolated villages/communities, - Activities can be performed by women, the project would seek to support employment generation activities targeting women, such as childcare2, meal preparation, weaving of fishing nets and making other tools necessary for the fishing trade and production.
+- Rehabilitation and maintenance of terraces. - On-farm water harvesting facilities (underground cisterns and open wadi pits), watershed management/rainwater harvesting structures in mountainous areas (check dikes and gabions/retaining walls in wadi beds). - Spate irrigation works in lower mountains and foothills (small spate diversion canals, shallow wells, and springs). - Irrigation canals and farm-level conveyance systems. - Rehabilitation of small rural access roads to isolated villages/communities. - Activities can be performed by women, the project would seek to support employment generation activities targeting women, such as childcare5, meal preparation, weaving of fishing nets and making other tools necessary for the fishing trade and production.

-These activities and subprojects will be implemented in small scale areas belonging to communities which agree to voluntarily donate (see Annex 6 for the Voluntary Land Donation conditions) a given area of land or community infrastructure and, therefore, the activities are expected to have low-to-no impact in terms of physical and economic displacement and resettlement-related issues covered under the resettlement safeguard requirements of the WB's ESS5, UNDP's SES 5, and FAO's ESS6.
+These activities and subprojects will be implemented in small scale areas belonging to communities who agreed to voluntarily donate a given area of land or community infrastructure and, therefore, the activities are expected to have low-to-no impact in terms of physical and economic displacement and resettlement-related issues covered under the resettlement requirements of the WB's ESS5, UNDP's SES 5, and FAO's ESS6.
+Please refer to annex 5 for more details on the Voluntary Land Donation conditions.
 The three agency-safeguard standards will be applied for all activities involving resettlement and/or displacement (physical or economical) to avoid any related risks (including the risk of forced displacement, which is not permitted under the project).
-Any potential of land acquisition must comply with relevant provincial national laws and rules, and Involuntary Resettlement Framework of the World Bank, UNDP, and FAO, which requires establishment of a Resettlement Framework (RF).
+Any potential of land acquisition must comply with relevant provincial national laws and rules, and Involuntary Resettlement Framework of the World Bank, UNDP, and FAO, which requires establishment of a Resettlement Plan (RP).
 Compensation stipulated in the Law has not always been adequate to provide for equal or enhanced living status to resettled persons affected by projects.
 In this regard the Framework provides mitigation to resettlement and rehabilitation of the person and bridge the gaps between the three agency safeguard standards and Yemeni national laws to ensure compensation payments and other financial supports are provided according to the principles of the resettlement framework.